 When you do this work over time, you start removing the layers of trauma and conditioning that overlay the core of self-trust.
 Eventually you learn to access that feeling on your own, and strengthen it over time.

-Fear of failure lessens the more self-trust and safety you feel
+Fear of failure lessens with self-trust

 Cultivating self-trust can make THE biggest difference in your business, because it makes everything easier:

 - It’s easier to make decisions, because you don’t weigh right and wrong so heavily (because it matters less!)